DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Heroku was used for deployment of the RepairsTracker demo version

 ### Python Libraries
 The following were used to extend the functionality of python.
-Each required an install in the development environment, and an update to the requirements.txt file with the package name and version.
-The requirements.txt file is then carried through and its contents installed when the CI terminal is built in the Production/ Heroku environment.
-As variety of libaries were tried when developing RepairsTracker, I needed to prune requirements.txt back to just those libraries required for the delivered version.
 <br>

 * os - used to pickup environment variable(s) (required for Twilio SMS use)
-* dotenv - used to define and retrieve environment variables (required for Twilio SMS use)
+* dotenv - used to define and retrieve environment variables (required for Twilio SMS authentication)
-* sys - used to pickup environment variables (required for Twilio use)
+* sys - used for retrieving error message content (Twilio try/except clause)
 * time - used for sleep function
 * datetime - used for determining current date and incrementing to calculate due dates